-- Provisions of the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 (Public Law 111-312) that limited the reach of the alternative minimum tax expired on December 31, 2011.1 The resulting increase in tax liabilities for 2012 will not be paid by most taxpayers until calendar year 2013, when they file their 2012 returns.
+- Provisions of the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 (Public Law 111-312) that limited the reach of the alternative minimum tax expired on December 31, 2011.
+The resulting increase in tax liabilities for 2012 will not be paid by most taxpayers until calendar year 2013, when they file their 2012 returns.
 Other provisions of that law extended the lower tax rates and the expanded credits and deductions originally enacted in the Economic Growth and Tax Relief Reconciliation Act of 2001 (P.L.
-107-16), the Jobs and Growth Tax Relief Reconciliation Act of 2003 - 1.
-The alternative minimum tax is intended to curtail the extent to which higher-income people can reduce their tax liability through the use of preferences in the tax code.
+107-16), the Jobs and Growth Tax Relief Reconciliation Act of 2003 (P.L.

-- (P.L.
 108-27), and the American Recovery and Reinvestment Act of 2009 (P.L.
 111-5).
 Those provisions are set to expire on December 31, 2012.
 The increase in individual income taxes will affect tax payments starting in calendar year 2013, when withholding schedules will reflect the higher rates.
-All in all, those changes in policy scheduled to occur under current law will increase federal revenues by about \$225 billion in fiscal year 2013, compared with 2012, CBO projects.2 - The Middle Class Tax Relief and Job Creation Act of 2012 (P.L.
+All in all, those changes in policy scheduled to occur under current law will increase federal revenues by about \$225 billion in fiscal year 2013, compared with 2012, CBO projects. - The Middle Class Tax Relief and Job Creation Act of 2012 (P.L.
 112-96) extended through December 31, 2012, the 2 percentage-point cut in the payroll tax that first went into effect in January 2011.
-The expiration of that provision will raise revenues by about \$85 billion in fiscal year 2013. - 2.
-The increase in revenues from 2012 to 2013 from the expiration of the tax provisions in the baseline does not equal the revenue loss in 2013 from extending the provisions (shown in Table 1-5 on page 18).
-The impact in 2013 of extending the provisions includes the effects of retroactively indexing the alternative minimum tax for inflation starting in 2012 and extending other expiring tax provisions.
+The expiration of that provision will raise revenues by about \$85 billion in fiscal year 2013. - Various other provisions that expired at the end of 2011 or that are slated to expire by the end of this year will affect revenues in 2013.
+The most significant of that group is the scheduled expiration this December of rules that permit businesses to partially expense investment property.
+By CBO's estimation, those changes will boost revenues by about \$65 billion in fiscal year 2013 relative to 2012.